Halo-Lab/eleventy-plugin-styles/README.md

 For now plugin supports only [`sass`](https://sass-lang.com/) preprocessor.

-If you want customize its behavior then [options](https://www.npmjs.com/package/sass#api) need to be passed to plugin.
+If you want to customize its behavior then [options](https://www.npmjs.com/package/sass#api) need to be passed to plugin.

 ```js
 // .eleventy.js